-Advocates race to find Georgia voters who cast bad ballots
+Advocates race to find voters to correct flawed ballots

 Clatterbuck and Meng drove through suburban neighborhoods in their small SUV.
 They walked past rose bushes to knock on the door of a home in Lilburn where they were looking for a 19-year-old voter.
 Her dad answered and promised to call her at college.

-Other problem ballots were cast by people not listed on the voter rolls who will need to explain why.
-They must correct, or “cure,” their ballots by the deadline for the votes to count.
+Other problem ballots were cast by people not listed on the voter rolls who needed to explain why.
+They had to correct, or “cure,” their ballots by the deadline for the votes to count.

 No one knew how many flawed ballots needed to be fixed.
 Each of the state’s 159 counties keeps its own tally.